rjjiii/rjjiii.github.io/interval_tool.md

 The attention cost from task switching in interval recording increases as the length of the interval decreases.
-In a 2013 study, people used 15 seconds on average to switch between complex tasks.† If therapists takes 15 seconds to task switch, a 30-second interval would result in a state of constant inattention and stress.
-Studies show that people compensate for task switching by pushing themselves to work beyond their limits at the cost of experiencing increased stress and frustration.‡ This compensation will therefore reduce the quality of the therapy for the client, the quality of the client's data, and the quality of life for the therapist.
+In a 2013 study, people used 15 seconds on average to switch between complex tasks.[^†] If therapists takes 15 seconds to task switch, a 30-second interval would result in a state of constant inattention and stress.
+Studies show that people compensate for task switching by pushing themselves to work beyond their limits at the cost of experiencing increased stress and frustration.[^‡] This compensation will therefore reduce the quality of the therapy for the client, the quality of the client's data, and the quality of life for the therapist.